 Castel di Vergio and the accompanying hotel make a great rest day stop for those who are feeling the effects of the very difficult first few days of the GR20.
-For those heading from north to south you’ll have enduring some of the hardest days on the trek, and there is no shame in want to take a day off here and recover!
+For those heading from north to south you’ll have to endure some of the hardest days on the trek, and there is no shame in wanting to take a day off here and recover!
 While there aren’t many amenities to speak of, there is a nice hotel, restaurant, as well as a bus service that provides transit links to Corte and the rest of Corsica.

 There are really only a few accommodation options at Castel di Vergio:

 Hotel Castel di Vergio: The hotel offers both private hotel rooms as well as a simple gite.
-While not the most scenic building, it does have an excellent restaurant,friendly staff, and a great bar.
+While not the most scenic building, it does have an excellent restaurant, friendly staff, and a great bar.